CodeJellee/Group_5_Project/README.md

 ### Get all Reviews by a Products's id

-Returns all the reviews that belong to a spot specified by id.
+Returns all the reviews that belong to a product specified by id.

 * Require Authentication: false
 * Request